Lanthanum Carbonate Dosage

 This drug is indicated for patients undergoing hemodialysis or continuous ambulatory peritoneal dialysis; therefore, no dosage adjustment is recommended.

--Oral powder should be sprinkled on a small quantity of applesauce (or similar food) and consumed immediately; do not attempt to dissolve in liquid as powder is insoluble
+-Oral powder: Sprinkle on a small quantity of applesauce (or similar food) and consume immediately; do not open until ready to use and do not store for future use once mixed with food; do not attempt to dissolve as powder is insoluble

 -Patients should adhere to recommended diets in order to control phosphate and fluid intake.